 - Sharing success stories of the learning that is afforded by digital technologies from your own or other schools or kura.
 Include student voice.
-For example, these stories could be shared by learners themselves.
+For example, these stories could be shared by the learners themselves.

-- Reiterating that learning is a three way partnership with whānau, learners and school or kura, and providing help for whānau to understand how they might best help with their child’s learning using digital tools.
+- Reiterating that learning is a three way partnership with whānau, learners and school or kura, and providing support for whānau to understand how they might best help with their child’s learning using digital tools.

 - Providing activities to engage with the community to unpack and share their experiences and ideas